Also available in: Español

 Venice is the enchanted crown of Northern Italy.
-Whoever visits here is immediately mesmerized by the atmosphere of the island.
-The bridges, churches, blind streets, the Grand canal, gondolas give a unique soul to this town.
-Although Venice does look like a small island, every neighborhood has something special to offer.
-The crucial question is what you must see in Venice?
-Well, there are many things to visit or see in Venice but we narrowed it down for you!
-Here are the 8 must see in Venice, especially if you have a limited time on the island.
+The atmosphere of the islands mesmerizes everyone who visits.
+The bridges, churches, the Grand canal, and the gondolas give a unique soul to this town.
+Although Venice is a small island, every neighborhood has something special to offer.
+The crucial question you will be asking though is what you must see in Venice!
+While there is a lot to see we have narrowed down the 8 Things to See in Venice, especially if you have limited time on the island.

 1.PIAZZA SAN MARCO